amerywu/ikodaSparse/README.md

 # ikodaSparse
 ikodaSparse maintains sparse data along with its meaningful text values.

-As an example, this allows natural language word frequency data to be processed in libsvm format while maintaining the words as column heads and categories as text values.
+As an example, this allows natural language word frequency data to be processed in libsvm format.
+Libsvm format data (and the analogous LabeledPoint Scala class) do not maintain  meaningful text values for columns or rows.
+They are purely numeric.
+However, ikodaSparse maintains the words as column heads and categories as text values for the labels.

 ikodaSparse is a Scala tool designed to run as part of a data pipeline on Spark.

-The core of the tool is an `RDD[org.apache.spark.ml.feature.LabeledPoint]` with a mapping for text names to each column and label/target.
+The core of the tool is an `RDD[org.apache.spark.ml.feature.LabeledPoint]` with a mapping for text names to each column and also  to each label/target.

 ikodaSparse also converts the data to both `DataFrame` and `RDD[org.apache.spark.mllib.regression.LabeledPoint]`if required